Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

 as $L \to \infty$, for a negligible term $\mathrm{Error}$, so long as we modify the ansatz $w$ near $\pa \car_L$.
 Roughly speaking, the boundary term is then

 which is small.
-In truth, we get a weaker inequality due to error terms from other sources, but the above computation illustrates broadly the logic of the proof. \end{subsection} 0.5cm
+In truth, we get a weaker inequality due to error terms from other sources, but the above computation illustrates broadly the logic of the proof. \end{subsection} \end{section}